ignacioGarsami/IncomeMapping_Shiny/README.md

 The layour of the app is simple, with a navigation bar with only two options: map and data.

 Map is the principal page, where a map of the US is displayed along with bubbles indicating the areas with data and a color based on an income gradient.
 Using the options found on the right side of the screen, it is possible to filter by state, income or county.
-Also, it is possible to download the raw selected data as a csv file or an statistical analysis in pdf of the selection.
+Also, it is possible to download the raw selected data as a csv file or a brief statistical analysis in pdf.

-On the other hand, Data shows different plots with information about the data selected in Map can be seen as well as a table displaying it.
+On the other hand, Data shows different plots with information about the data selected in Map as well as a table displaying it.